 Build and Design

 The first two iterations of OnePlus came with the unique textured back made of Sandstone.
 It was one of the easy to grip back cover, but things changed with the OnePlus 3.
-The OP3 (One Plus 3) is made of aluminium alloy and has a uni-body design, which is a first for the company.
+The OP3 (One Plus 3) is made of aluminum alloy and has a uni-body design, which is a first for the company.

 - The back feels smooth and slippery at the same time, but it’s on par in terms of build quality when compared to its competitors.
-The subtle tapered edges and a flat back with only 7.3 mm thickness, gives it a very sleek feel overhaul.
+The subtly tapered edges and a flat back with only 7.3 mm thickness, gives it a very sleek feel overhaul.
 The only setback with such thinness is the presence of a small camera bump at the back.

 I’ve been using the alert slider a lot; it’s a useful feature to which the iPhone users can easily connect.
 I have realized that many more OEMs should adapt to this feature.
 It’s been really convenient for me to change to silent mode during my lectures or movies.
-While, the bottom carries a USB type-C port flanked between the equally drilled microphone and the speaker.
+While the bottom carries a USB type-C port flanked between the equally drilled microphone and the speaker.

-OnePlus 3 comes with a 5.5 inch FHD (1920×1080) Optic AMOLED display, protected by Corning Gorilla Glass 4 on top.
+OnePlus 3 comes with a 5.5-inch FHD (1920×1080) Optic AMOLED display, protected by Corning Gorilla Glass 4 on top.
 I own the Graphite variant which has a black front and the bezels at the sides look minimalist.
 The top and bottom bezels are not as thick as the bezels found on the iPhone.

 Unfortunately, the display only hits up to 413 nits which is significantly lower than the 554 nits on One Plus 2 and 440 nits on One Plus One.
 Screen legibility in bright sunlight is slightly on the lower side and one has to crank up the screen brightness above 50%.
 There’s also an inbuilt option of Night Mode and System-wide Dark Mode which clearly compliments the AMOLED display.

 Speaking of the display, it has a new PenTile display opted by OnePlus in OP3.
-The diamond like pattern of the sub-pixels makes the pixels per inch lower in the overall resolution.
+The diamond-like pattern of the sub-pixels makes the pixels per inch lower in the overall resolution.
 Although this is all in the technical spectrum of the phone, while a normal user won’t face any problems and will instead find the texts sharp and colors vibrant.

 Like its predecessors, the One Plus 3 is also powered by one of the fastest processors on the block.
 It runs on Qualcomm’s Snapdragon 820 SOC clocked at 2.15 GHz, coupled with Adreno 530 GPU.
-Now the 6 GB of RAM capacity may be a gimmick or just a marketing strategy, but in the end it makes the OP3 a future proof phone.
+Now the 6 GB of RAM capacity may be a gimmick or just a marketing strategy, but in the end, it makes the OP3 a future proof phone.